A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Hybrid discretization

 To advance the particle region we must first provide boundary data for the particle region.
 As in one-dimension, we limit the distance any particle can travel one mesh spacing in each direction and choose the time-step so that a step larger than the mesh spacing would be a rare event.
 This implies that to advance the particle solution at a given point, we need the particle representation in a $3\times 3$ neighborhood of the point in two dimensions and in a $3 \times 3 \times 3 $ neighborhood in three dimensions.
 Thus, we need boundary data for cells $(I,J,K)$ that are not in the particle region but where there is a cell $(i,j,k)$ in the particle region such that

 The necessary boundary cells are filled based on data from the SPDE description.
 In particular, from the SPDE solution, we determine the number of particles in the region, using the same probabilistic approach discussed in one dimension.
-These particles are then assigned positions based on sampling from a uniform distribution over the cell.
+These particles are then assigned positions based on sampling from a uniform distribution over the cell, as indicated by the dark blue particles in Figure \ref{fig:Hyb} for the two-dimensional case.
+As in one dimension, the sampling need to be modified when there is an exernal potential.

 We note that when implemented to operate on rectilinear patches, some of the boundary cells for one patch ($G_1$) may correspond to particle cells in another patch ($G_2$).
 In this case the data is copied from $G_2$ to $G_1$ so that the representations are consistent.
 Furthermore, some cells can be boundary cells for two different grids.
 In this case, we need to ensure that both the number of particles and their locations are the same on both patches.
-Finally, we must guarantee that both interior particle cells and boundary particle cells that appear in two different grid patches (including their boundary cells) use the same random number to advance the particles.
-(This is implemented by associated the random numbers as attributes of the particles so that realizations of the same particle in different grid patches are consistent.)
+Finally, we must guarantee that both interior particle cells and boundary particle cells that appear in two different grid patches (including their boundary cells) use the same random numbers to advance the particles.
+(This is implemented by associating the random numbers as attributes of the particles so that realizations of the same particle in different grid patches are consistent.)